Mac camera light is always on? Here’s how to fix it

 It also comes with an intelligent feature called Application Permissions, which enables you to control all of your permissions, including the camera, in a few simple clicks.
 Here's how to use it:

-I really like this method because, unlike the System Settings way, you get an accurate overview of all your file, system, and folder permissions in one place.
+We really like this method because, unlike the System Settings way, you get an accurate overview of all your file, system, and folder permissions in one place.

-How to turn off your Mac's camera
+3. Turn off your Mac's camera

-Many people think, easy, I'll just cover the camera with a sticker, but this can actually cause damage to the screen and display when the lid is closed, so although it's tempting, it's not worth the risk.
+Many people think, "Easy, I'll just cover the camera with a sticker," but this can actually cause damage to the screen and display when the lid is closed, so although it's tempting, it's not worth the risk.

-How to restart the camera on a Mac
+4. Restart the camera on a Mac

 -